rajhraval/My100DaysOfSwift/Project 19 - Javascript Injection/Project19.md

 - Making a shell app
 - Adding an Extension File and setting target
 - Setting in the .plist of Extension and adding a Javascript Custom Method

+**Project 19 - Day Two - Day 68 of 100DaysOfSwift**

+> Every developer loves and hates JavaScript a little bit. - Jeremy Foster

+Today I did (UITextView, Notification Center):

+- Establishing the communication of the extension
+- Adding a UITextView to write Javascript code and run it on the Extension
+- Fixing the keyboard scroll with the help of Notification Center